Natural Family Planning Methods & Instructors

-Within marriage there is a moral responsibility to regulate procreation, but because of the dishonest and immoral nature of artificial contraception, which has been confirmed in the constant teaching of Christ and his Church, only natural means of regulating births are morally licit.
+Within marriage there is a moral responsibility to regulate procreation.
+Because of it's inherit respect for our bodies and sexuality, only natural means of regulating births are morally licit.
 The following resources can help couples learn about natural family planning, which is an effective and moral way to participate in God's plan for sexual intimacy:

 - Billings Ovulation Method: The Billings Ovulation Method® is a highly effective and uniquely simple method of natural family planning.
 The BOM is taught and used in over 100 countries worldwide, and is based on over 60 years of ongoing scientific research, including independent trials by the World Health Organization.
 A recent multi-center study found the method-related pregnancy rate was zero; the use-related pregnancy rate was 0.5%.
 In another study almost 70% of couples trying to achieve pregnancy using the BOM were able to do so in the first cycle.
 Central Iowa couples may schedule instruction sessions to meet their unique scheduling needs by contacting